Algorithms

 }

-Linear sorting is the most simple one that does not take into account multiple occurrences of the same element, it is a basic algorithm that can be used to understand the concept of searching in a list.
-It is used for iterate over elements and come across different scenarios in APIs and data processing tasks.
+Linear search is the simplest algorithm that does not take into account multiple occurrences of the same element.
+It is a basic algorithm that can be used to understand the concept of searching in a list.
+It is used for iterating over elements and coming across different scenarios in APIs and data processing tasks.
 However, it is not efficient for large datasets, as it has a time complexity of O(n).

 Use cases for linear search include: